Electrical Panel Replacement in Morrison, Colorado

 Transfer switches for backup power

 Morrison's location at the mouth of Bear Creek Canyon makes it vulnerable to power outages during high-wind events and storms.
 A manual transfer switch lets a homeowner run a generator safely without backfeeding the grid.
-Backfeeding without a transfer switch is illegal in Colorado and dangerous to utility line workers.
-This is one of the most relevant electrical services for Morrison and the surrounding foothills communities.
+Backfeeding without a transfer switch violates electrical code and is dangerous to utility line workers.

 1970s panels reaching end of life